cfu288/mere-medical/apps/docs/docs/getting-started/docker.md

 127.0.0.1	meremedical.local
 ```

-Create an `.env' file with the following format:
+Create a `.env` file with the following format:

 ```
 ONPATIENT_CLIENT_ID=